 Sylvain Bergeron – archlute

 Charles Daniels, perhaps the best early music tenor in the world, is joined by the award-winning Les Voix humaines, an immensely skilled viola da gamba duo comprised of Susie Napper and Margaret Little, and the redoubtable archlutenist Sylvain Bergeron.
 Together they will dispel a cold winter’s night with a programme of English music dating exclusively from around the middle of the 17th century, notably by Henry Purcell, William and Henry Lawes, Christopher Simpson, John Jenkins, and Nicholas Lanier.

 The Great War

 Saturday, March 8th 2014, 8:00 p.m.

-In commemoration of the 100th anniversary of the outbreak of World War I, pianist Maxim Bernard, one of the most promising artists of the new generation, will present a thoughtful programme of solo piano music written during the WWI era, with works by Gabriel Fauré, Carl Nielsen, Alexander Scriabin, Sergei Rachmaninoff, Maurice Ravel, Nicolai Medtner, Béla Bartók, and Sergei Prokofiev.
+In commemoration of the 100th anniversary of the outbreak of World War I, pianist Maxim Bernard, one of the most promising artists of the new generation, will present a thoughtful programme of solo piano music written during the WWI era, with works by Gabriel Fauré, Carl Nielsen, Alexander Scriabin, Sergei Rachmaninoff, Maurice Ravel, Nicolai Medtner, Béla Bartók, Sergei Prokofiev and Paul Hindemith.